Community Projects

 Time Blindness and ADHD: Why Time Feels Different for Us

 At ADHD Pirates, we’re passionate about making the science behind ADHD accessible and practical.
-Time blindness is a common struggle for many of us, but why does it happen, and how can we work with our brains instead of against them?
-To dig into the neuroscience...
+Time blindness is a common experience for many adults with ADHD, but why does it happen, and how can we work with our brains instead of against them?
+To dig into the...

 read more